2026 Wisconsin Senate election: Redistricting

 This election will be significantly affected by the legislative maps drawn as a result of the Wisconsin Supreme Court decision in Clarke v.
 Wisconsin Elections Commission, which declared the previous legislative district map to be unconstitutional on December 22, 2023.
 The court was in the process of selecting a remedial plan, when the legislature chose to embrace the remedial map proposal from Governor Tony Evers.
 Evers signed the plan into law on February 19, 2024.

 2024 elections

 In 2024, Democrats gained four seats in the Senate under the new maps, with the expectation they would not be able to win a majority then because only even-numbered seats were up for election that year.
 During the 2024 campaign, both parties spent heavily on the competitive races in that cycle.
-As a result of the election, where Democrats gained four seats, Democrats were put on a path to win a majority in 2026, where three senate districts could determine the majority.
+The Democrats' gains put them on a path towards winning a majority in 2026, where three senate districts could determine control of the chamber.

 Democrats last won a majority of seats in the state senate in the 2012 recall elections, but they last seated a majority of seats in a session after the 2008 elections.

+Campaign

+Primary elections

+As part of their effort to gain control of the Senate, the Senate Democratic caucus has endorsed several candidates in competitive districts in an attempt to clear the field for their preferred candidates.
+In the 5th district the State Senate Democratic Campaign Committee supported representative Robyn Vining over businesswoman Sarah Harrison, who withdrew from the race in early January citing a lack of funding.
+In the 17th district, one candidate, business owner Matt Roboin, declined to run, citing the Committee's endorsement of representative Jenna Jacobson for the nomination.
+In the 21st district, city official Trevor Jung is running unopposed for the nomination after being endorsed by the Committee.
+This strategy received criticism from candidates running in the various districts, who argued that it was undemocratic for the party campaign arm to intervene in primary elections and give support to certain candidates over others.

+Predictions

+Senators are running for the first time under new districts implemented as a result of Clarke v.
+Wisconsin Elections Commission giving Democrats an opportunity to win control of the chamber for the first time in over a decade.
+Some Wisconsin Democrats consider the Senate to be "the most flippable chamber in the country" due to the new districts as well as key Republican retirements from competitive seats.